AlliedToasters/variation_layers/README.md

-Most of the code in this repository is from the authors of <a href='https://arxiv.org/pdf/1803.03764.pdf'>Variance Networks: When Expectation Does Not Meet Your Expectations (2018)</a>(Neklyudov, Kirill; Molchanov, Dmitry; Ashukha, Arsenii; Vetrov, Dmitry)<br><br>
+Most of the code in this repository is from the authors of <a href='https://arxiv.org/pdf/1803.03764.pdf'>Variance Networks: When Expectation Does Not Meet Your Expectations (2018)</a> (Neklyudov, Kirill; Molchanov, Dmitry; Ashukha, Arsenii; Vetrov, Dmitry)<br><br>
 I modified the toy experiment to output and plot the activations from the bottleneck layer.
+Two copies of the same notebook with different-looking outcomes are <a href='https://github.com/AlliedToasters/variation_layers/blob/master/toy_problem_central.ipynb'>here</a> and <a href='https://github.com/AlliedToasters/variation_layers/blob/master/toy_problem_ortho.ipynb'>here</a>.